Home

 Mohammad Aliannejadi, University of Amsterdam, The Netherlands.
 Dr. Aliannejadi is an Assistant Professor at the IRLab (formerly known as ILPS), the University of Amsterdam in The Netherlands.
 His research is in modeling user information needs with a focus on recommender systems, unified (meta) search, and conversational systems.

 Zahra Abbasiantaeb, University of Amsterdam, The Netherlands.
 Zahra is a Ph.D. student at the IRLab supervised by Dr. Aliannejadi.
 She is working on conversational search and recommendation.
 Earlier, she has also worked on patent reference mining.
-Zahra obtained her masters in AI from the Amirkabir University of Technology with a focus on Question Answering systems.
+Zahra obtained her masters in AI from the Amirkabir University of Technology with a focus on question answering systems.

 Simon Lupart, University of Amsterdam, The Netherlands.
 Simon is a Ph.D. student at the IRLab supervised by Dr. Aliannejadi and Prof. Kanoulas.
-He worked in IR for the past two years at Naver Labs Europe, and joined UvA to focus on Conversational search.
+He worked in IR for the past two years at Naver Labs Europe, and joined UvA to focus on conversational search.

-Submit Your Runs (iKAT 2024)
+Submit Your Runs (iKAT 2025)

 We will share details of how to submit the runs soon.
 We will also provide a validation script to validate your runs for submission.
 Runs failing the validation script will not be accepted.